The ideal place to work: a seafarer’s story

 World class support during a career at sea

-“I’ve also developed my skills and knowledge by being exposed to a wide range of different countries and cultures during my many years of travelling.
+“I’ve also developed my skills and knowledge through being exposed to a wide range of different countries and cultures during my many years of travelling.
 This has helped me develop very good cross-cultural interpersonal skills, which are essential for managing an onboard team effectively.”

 Advice for future seafarers